Herpes simplex virus: Transmission

 For HSV-2, subclinical shedding may account for most of the transmission.
 Studies on discordant partners (one infected with HSV-2, one not) show that the transmission rate is approximately 5–8.9 per 10,000 sexual contacts, with condom usage greatly reducing the risk of acquisition.
 Atypical symptoms are often attributed to other causes, such as a yeast infection.
 HSV-1 is often acquired orally during childhood.
 It may also be sexually transmitted, including contact with saliva, such as kissing and oral sex.
 Historically HSV-2 was primarily a sexually transmitted infection, but rates of HSV-1 genital infections have been increasing for the last few decades.

 Both viruses may also be transmitted vertically during natural childbirth.
 However, the risk of transmission is minimal if the mother has no symptoms nor exposed blisters during delivery.
 The risk is considerable when the mother is infected with the virus for the first time during late pregnancy, reflecting a high viral load.

-While most viral STDs can not be transmitted through objects as the virus dies quickly outside of the body, HSV can survive for up to 4.5 hours on surfaces and can be transmitted through use of towels, toothbrushes, cups, cutlery, etc.
+Herpes simplex virus (HSV) is highly unstable outside the human body.
+Although short-term survival on surfaces has been demonstrated under laboratory conditions, the virus rapidly loses infectivity once exposed to air.
+Consequently, transmission via inanimate objects such as towels or toilet seats is generally considered extremely unlikely.
+HSV transmission occurs primarily through direct contact with infected skin or mucosa, not through shared objects.

 Herpes simplex viruses can affect areas of skin exposed to contact with an infected person.
 An example of this is herpetic whitlow, which is a herpes infection on the fingers; it was commonly found on dental surgeon's hands before the routine use of gloves when treating patients.
 Shaking hands with an infected person does not transmit this disease.
 Genital infection of HSV-2 increases the risk of acquiring HIV.